loopy750/SRT-Stats-Monitor/README.md

 [AdiIRC](https://www.adiirc.com/) is a free alternative to mIRC.
 If you have set ```FileStatusOutput=true``` for the purpose of outputting the stream status to a chat room, a sample script is supplied here.
 Edit [vars.ini](https://raw.githubusercontent.com/loopy750/SRT-Stats-Monitor/master/modifications/adiirc/vars.ini) with your channel name, and place in AdiIRC's root folder.
 Then load the [outputSRT.ini](https://raw.githubusercontent.com/loopy750/SRT-Stats-Monitor/master/modifications/adiirc/outputSRT.ini) script.
 Alt+R can be used to quickly access scripts.

+A guide to connect AdiIRC to your Twitch chatroom can be found [here](./modifications/adiirc/guide.md).

 ADDITIONAL STEPS
 ================